omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Current Requirements ( aug/23 ) :

-1) The program EXE and the installer EXE must be signed with a Authenticode certificate ( those that require USB security stick when signing )
+1) The program EXE and the installer EXE must be signed with a Authenticode certificate

 note: according to this post by Jernej Simončič, non-EV certificates are also accepted. https://groups.google.com/g/innosetup/c/f2-s8egy4s0